-The BOND model, defined through the application of the findings and tools developed in the previous activities, was tested in Moldova, as a “lab” for testing and fine tuning the approaches to foster social capital in the bonding, bridging and linking sectors, in one particular country.
+The BOND model, defined through the application of the findings and tools developed in the previous activities, was tested in Moldova, as a ‘lab’ for analysing and fine tuning the approaches to foster social capital in the bonding, bridging and linking sectors, in one particular country.

-The lab experiment in Moldova allowed to test in one country, in a real-life environment, with the main national policy-making agency in the farming sector: The Ministry of Agriculture and Food Industry of the Republic of Moldova, the implementation of project activities.
-This exercise aimed at fostering the development of social capital in Moldova, contributing to strengthen farmers‟ groups, and was also used as a demonstration field for other countries in Europe where the level of organization is low, as a documented example that can showcase what can be achieved when providing an enabling environment, and using the methods and tools developed throughout the BOND project.
+The lab experiment in Moldova tested the BOND method in one country, in a real-life environment, with the main national policy-making agency in the farming sector: The Ministry of Agriculture and Food Industry of the Republic of Moldova.
+This exercise aimed at fostering the development of social capital in Moldova, contributing to strengthen farmers’ groups, and was also used as a demonstration field for other countries in Europe where the level of organisation is low, as a documented example that can showcase what can be achieved when providing an enabling environment, and using the methods and tools developed throughout the BOND project.

 A participatory analysis and a review of the regulatory environments provided a range of examples, and good practice in Europe that facilitate a more enabling environment for farmers and provide solutions to overcome legal constraints which often represent a main impediment for collective action.

 Training on Farmer organization empowerment through bonding capital

 In the final year of the BOND project (2019-2020), a moment is related to the implementation of task 3.4 about ‘undertaking a lab experiment in Moldova’.
 The lab experiment was a learning process involving farmers and land manager groups who were able to participate in capacity building activities and in the design of Action Plans that could lead to the signature of a number of Memora of Understanding in different sectors.